abijeet-dhillon/swe_capstone_project/docs/logs/team-log.md

 ### 8. Reflection on This Cycle

 What went well:

 - Strong progress across all assigned analyzers, every module compiles, runs, and passes tests.
 - Team members followed a consistent structure and naming convention, which simplifies future integration.
 - CLI testing confirmed that the analyzers handle both valid and invalid files gracefully.

 What could be improved:

 - Cross-analyzer integration needs more coordination, next sprint will focus on ensuring interoperability and consistent metrics formats.

+How this informs us for the next cycle:

-Overall, this sprint was productive — we now have a basic foundation for the Local Analysis Pipeline.
+- Overall, this sprint was productive — we now have a basic foundation for the Local Analysis Pipeline.
 The core analyzers for different file types are in place and functioning individually.
+We also have an initial user configuration storage system.
-In the next cycle, we plan to connect these modules together, introduce a database layer, and expand the analysis capabilities to provide deeper, more integrated insights across all local artifacts.
+- In the next cycle, we plan to connect these modules together, introduce a database layer, and expand the analysis capabilities to provide deeper, more integrated insights across all local artifacts.